 The F.D.
 Roosevelt Campground is a pet-friendly campground that is open year-round.
 The RV and trailer campground is a multi-looped facility with both back in and pull-through sites.
-Every site has access to 30 or 50 amp electrical hookups, water hookups, a fire pit, a picnic table, and a grill.
+Every site has access to 30- or 50-amp electrical hookups, water hookups, a fire pit, a picnic table, and a grill.
+Host campsites also provide sewer hookups, but this option is only available for campground hosts.
 The spaces vary in size with the largest site accommodating RVs and trailers up to 85 feet in length.
 The campground offers guests dumpsters, picnic shelters, overflow parking, restrooms with showers, a laundry facility, and a dump station, and each loop has a grey water disposal station.
 Noise-making devices should remain silent during the park’s quiet hours, between 10:00 pm and 7:00 am.

 F.D.
 Roosevelt State Park is a great place to enjoy summer days with the family.
 The park features The Liberty Bell Pool, an outdoor swimming pool that is available for day-use guests as well as for campers’ use.
 The pool has a large swimming area, lifeguards on duty, and plenty of space surrounding the water for eating, sitting in the sun, and relaxing.
 The pool is open seasonally, and the hours of operation vary.
 Contact the park for day use and campers’ pricing.
 The cost of swimming is not included in the day use or camping fees.